Skip to main content

 Signature annotations validation

 All signature types can have other optional validation fields, annotations.
-These fields are key/value data added by during the signing process.
+These fields are key/value data added during the signing process.

 • that it's signed with a specific key

-• it has a production environment annotation.
+• it has a production environment annotation

 - kind: pubKey